Extreme users: The Ford Focus redesign

 The Ford team used the extreme user approach in their engineering of the Ford Focus.
 Through their approach of learning from an extreme demographic of the user of their car, the elderly with physical limitations, they were able to dictate the troublesome tasks for this age bracket.
 By observing this specific user in this demographic, it was clear that their physical constraints made it difficult for them to use different functionalities of the car, such as the seatbelt.

 Through using specific body suits that removed motion around the legs, arms and neck movements, with similar constraints put on for hearing and sight, the engineers became this extreme user.

-By the engineers becoming the user, they released how the different designs of the Focus forced difficulty for users with these physical limitations.
+By the engineers becoming the user, they realized how the different designs of the Focus forced difficulty for users with these physical limitations.
 Thereby, through this method of design, the end redesign of the car focused on this accessibility factor.
 It allowed for new features that promoted accessibility for not only this demographic, but provided important features for all consumers.